-This document summarizes the different concepts that are necessary to get started using Final Cut Pro X. Version 10.3 was just released (10/27/16) and there are some great training videos from the folks at Ripple Training.
+This document summarizes the different concepts that are necessary to get started using Final Cut Pro X. Version 10.4.5 was released on January 17, 2019 and there are some great training videos from the folks at Ripple Training.
 If you prefer, you can download the training videos in the form of an app from the Mac App Store.

 When it was first introduced, the complaint about Final Cut Pro X (FCPX) was that it looked a lot like iMovie.
 However, don’t be fooled, this is an incredibly powerful program.
 There are lots of professional video editors making a living with this program.
 If you shun it simply because of what you’ve heard, well then you’ll be missing out.
 If you’re willing to give it a chance, my opinion is you won’t be disappointed, and you my even come to love it like I do.

 If Final Cut Pro X is ultimately too intimidating, you can start out by using iMovie, a simplified editing program that shares some of the great features of FCPX.
 We have information and tutorials on iMovie elsewhere on this site.